Testura/Testura.Mutation/README.md

 ```
 #### Filter

-Filter is a way for you to decide which files or lines that you should mutate.
-You can both allow and deny resources
+Filter is a way for you to decide which files or lines that Unima will mutate.
+You can both allow and deny resources,
-but it's important to know what when you add a filter all files will be ignored as default and you have to allow them.
+but it's important to know that when you add a filter, all files will be ignored by default and you have to allow them.

 For example: